rust-lang/reference/src/attributes.md

 The `must_use` attribute may also include a message by using `#[must_use = "message"]`.
 The message will be given alongside the warning.

-### Inline attribute
+### Optimization Hints

+The `cold` and `inline` attributes give suggestions to the compiler to compile your code in a way that may be faster than what it would do without the hint.
+The attributes are only suggestions, and the compiler may choose to ignore it.

+#### `inline` Attribute

-The inline attribute suggests that the compiler should place a copy of the function or static in the caller, rather than generating code to call the function or access the static where it is defined.
+The *`inline` attribute* suggests to the compiler that it should place a copy of the attributed function in the caller, rather than generating code to call the function where it is defined.

+This attribute can be used on [functions] and function prototypes, although it does not do anything on function prototypes.
+When this attribute is applied to a function in a [trait], it applies only to that function when used as a default function for a trait implementation and not to all trait implementations.

-The compiler automatically inlines functions based on internal heuristics.
+> ***Note***: The compiler automatically inlines functions based on internal
-Incorrectly inlining functions can actually make the program slower, so it should be used with care.
+> heuristics.
+Incorrectly inlining functions can actually make the program

-`#[inline]` and `#[inline(always)]` always cause the function to be serialized into the crate metadata to allow cross-crate inlining.
+> slower, so this attibute should be used with care.

-There are three different types of inline attributes:
+There are three ways of using the inline attribute:

 * `#[inline]` hints the compiler to perform an inline expansion.
 * `#[inline(always)]` asks the compiler to always perform an inline expansion.
 * `#[inline(never)]` asks the compiler to never perform an inline expansion.

+#### `cold` Attribute

+The *`cold` attribute* suggests to the compiler that the attributed function is unlikely to be called.

+This attribute can be used on [functions] and function prototypes, although it does not do anything on function prototypes.
+When this attribute is applied to a function in a [trait], it applies only to that function when used as a default function for a trait implementation and not to all trait implementations.

 ### `derive`